qminor/qlens-beta/README.md

 3. Mode 2: in kappa(R), we let R<sup>2</sup> &rarr; (1-e)x<sup>2</sup> + (1+e)y<sup>2</sup>.

-	Ellipticity parameter: e (epsilon).
-This is the parameterization that lenstool uses for all its (non-pseudo) lens models; here too, the average radius of the critical curve is roughly equal to the Einstein radius.
+	Ellipticity parameter: e (\epsilon).
+This is the parameterization that lenstool uses for all its (non-pseudo) lens models; here too, the average radius of the critical curve is roughly equal to the Einstein radius (if e is not too large).
 The axis ratio is given by the formula q = sqrt((1-e)/(1+e)).

 4. Mode 3: in the lensing potential phi(R), we let R<sup>2</sup> &rarr; (1-e)x<sup>2</sup> + (1+e)y<sup>2</sup>.